qag014/myWalk/README.md

 It's a web based application, accessible via phone or laptop, shows a map of the campus, with sidewalks safe to walk on, and highlights the side walks icy/snowy to avoid.
 ## How we built it
 We started off by building an Android based application, but realized it will limit the user to only Android platform, and decided to approach a web based application, accessible by most type of mobile devices.
 We used Google maps api to get the map for the campus of York, used Javascript and HTML5 to create a heat map layer over the regular map to notify the commuter about affected sidewalk

+visit the following link to see a DEMO: https://mywalk.000webhostapp.com/myWalkMain.html
 ## Challenges we ran into
 Loading the heat map on top of the regular map
 ## Accomplishments that we're proud of